OWASP/owasp-mastg/tests-beta/android/MASVS-RESILIENCE/MASTG-TEST-0x39-1.md

 ## Steps

-1. View the AndroidManifest.xml, e.g., via @MASTG-TOOL-0121.
+1. View the AndroidManifest.xml using @MASTG-TECH-0110.
-2. If the output of @MASTG-TOOL-0121 contains `application-debuggable`, the app has the debuggable flag set.
+2. The output shows if the application is debuggable (e.g. if `application-debuggable` is set in the output of @MASTG-TOOL-0123).

 ## Observation